cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ## ~~Unit~~ Integration tests

 If you now try running your existing tests you will see a lot of **null pointer exceptions**.
 That's because, as they are, the tests set up your checkers keeper [without a bank keeper](https://github.com/cosmos/b9-checkers-academy-draft/blob/ba95217/x/checkers/keeper/keeper_test.go#L30-L34).
-Unfortunately, Cosmos SDK does not have [mocks](https://en.wikipedia.org/wiki/Mock_object) right now.
-So instead of passing a mocked bank when setting up your test keeper, you need to build a proper bank keeper too.
+Cosmos SDK does not have [mocks](https://en.wikipedia.org/wiki/Mock_object) right now.
+So, instead of passing a mocked bank when setting up your test keeper, you need to build a proper bank keeper too.
 Fortunately, you do not have to do it from scratch.
 Taking inspiration from [tests on the bank module](https://github.com/cosmos/cosmos-sdk/blob/9e1ec7b/x/bank/keeper/keeper_test.go#L66-L110), you prepare your code and tests in order to accommodate and create a full app, which will contain a bank keeper.

 Your existing tests, although never pure **unit** tests in the first place are now going to be true **integration** tests.